4. Prevent and mitigate (linkage)

 Suggested verifications

-- Self-assessments or pre-qualifications, for sample products.
+- Questionnaires, for sample products.

 - Reports from site visits or inspections, for sample products.

-- Third-party reports, for sample products.
+- Third-party audits, for sample products.

 Guidance for auditor